Weekend Shortcut: A Weekend In Cortina, Italy For Skiers & Non Skiers

 Weekend In Cortina: First Stop – Pizza at Al Passetto

 Maybe you’re like me and don’t want to stand on ceremony at dinner right after you get off a plane?
-I would rather leave the fine dining for another evening and head somewhere relaxed and low key.
+I would rather leave the fine dining for another evening and head somewhere relaxed and low key on the first night.

 The helpful front desk staff tip might tip you off about Al Passetto – and I certainly never would have found it otherwise, as it is smack bang opposite the bus station (less than 5 minutes’ walk away), not somewhere I would care to look for good food unless I was given a head’s up.